 To avoid penalty and interest charges payment must be received in our office on or before the due date.

 A penalty for late payment of 1.25% per month is added the day following the due date and the first day of each month thereafter.
 Taxes in arrears after December 31 will be subject to monthly interest charges until paid.
 Payments on accounts are applied first toward all outstanding interest and penalty, then to the oldest outstanding taxes.

 The Town of Hanover charges the following fees:

 If the property has changed ownership, send the tax bill to the new owner or return to the Tax Office, indicating to whom the transfer of title has been made.
 To prevent misdirected tax bills, please advise the Tax Office in writing of mailing address changes.
 Failure to receive a tax bill could still result in penalty and interest charges of 1.25% per month applied to unpaid accounts.

-Please send address changes to the Town of Hanover at 341 10th Street, Hanover ON N4N 1P5 or by fax to 519.364.6456.
-Please quote the property address and roll number on all correspondence.
+Change of mailing address requests can still be made with the Town of Hanover at 341 10th Street, Hanover ON N4N 1P5 or by fax to 519.364.6456.
+Property owners will now need to provide written permission that the Town is authorized to share the change of address request with MPAC.
+Please ensure the property address and roll number are quoted on all correspondence.

 A supplementary tax bill is a bill issued by the Town of Hanover and reflects any assessment added due to additions or improvements made to a property.